umarnaxir/umarnaxir/README.md

 ### About Me

-I'm a Computer Science Engineer and Software Developer at Saibbyweb, with over two years of professional experience in Front-End Development, SEO, and Digital Marketing.
-My journey in technology has been shaped by a strong academic foundation from the Government College of Engineering and Technology, Kashmir.
-At Saibbyweb, I focus on building efficient, scalable, and user-friendly web solutions using modern technologies like React.js, Next.js, TypeScript, Tailwind CSS, Firebase, and MySQL, while integrating advanced SEO strategies to boost digital visibility.

-Beyond my professional role, I am the Founder and CEO of NexGen Developers, a growing team of talented freelancers delivering end-to-end digital solutions.
-We specialize in Full-Stack Software Development, AI/ML Models, Chatbot Development, Digital Marketing, SEO Services, and Graphic Design.
-At NexGen Developers, I oversee project management, client relations, and technical strategy, ensuring that every project we deliver is not just functional but impactful.
-Our goal is to empower businesses with innovative software solutions and a strong digital presence.
+I'm a Computer Science Engineer and Software Developer at Saibbyweb, with over two years of experience in Front-End Development, SEO, and Digital Marketing.
+I specialize in building efficient, scalable web solutions using React.js, Next.js, TypeScript, and Tailwind CSS.
+As Founder and CEO of NexGen Developers, I lead a team of talented freelancers delivering Full-Stack Development, AI/ML Models, Chatbot Solutions, and Digital Marketing services, empowering businesses with innovative software solutions and a strong digital presence.

 </div>